I was a racist once

 I need to discuss this uncomfortable concept here.
 I was thinking that, although we all, in British society, try to raise the awareness of racism we rarely talk in details about what it actually is and what it isn’t.
 The British don’t want to touch this subject because they are worried they will be attacked about having misconceptions, so I thought I’d try.

 It got particularly bad just before the Brexit referendum.
 I remember once a manager at work came up to me and asked me abruptly, in front of other staff, what am I going to do if Britain choose Brexit.
-I said I’d wait till I get deported and I laugh.
-At least I found a response for that, because usually I don’t know what to say.
+I said I’d wait till I get deported and I laughed.
+At least I found a response for that, because usually I don’t know what to say when someone says something I didn’t expect.

 But I was racist once too; it happened in Poland, a few years ago when I was eating lunch in one of Tomaszów Mazowiecki ‘homemade dinners’ places.
 We had a lot of Ukrainian workers in Poland at the time, they were often builders and we did need them because Polish buliders preferred to work in the UK.